arpodgor/arpodgor.github.io/README.md

-This repository contains Alexander Podgorsak's startpage in source form hosted by github.
+This repository contains a startpage in source form hosted by github.